utnet-org/utility-cli-rs/docs/GUIDE.en.md

 1. Sign transaction

-    _near CLI_ offers several ways to sign the created transaction.
+    _unc CLI_ offers several ways to sign the created transaction.
 Let's take a closer look at each.

     - _sign-with-keychain - Sign the transaction with a key saved in the secure keychain_

-        _near CLI_ stores and retrieves passwords in a secure OS storage.
-There _near CLI_ will independently find the access keys and sign the created transaction.
+        _unc CLI_ stores and retrieves passwords in a secure OS storage.
+There _unc CLI_ will independently find the access keys and sign the created transaction.

-    - _sign-with-legacy-keychain - Sign the transaction with a key saved in legacy keychain (compatible with the old near CLI)_
+    - _sign-with-legacy-keychain - Sign the transaction with a key saved in legacy keychain (compatible with the old unc CLI)_

-        _near CLI_ will independently find access keys and sign the created transaction.
+        _unc CLI_ will independently find access keys and sign the created transaction.
         Directory with access keys defined in [config](#config---manage-connections-in-a-configuration-file).
-        The access keys must be in the _public-key.json_ file located in _/Users/user/.near-credentials/network-name/user-name/_
+        The access keys must be in the _public-key.json_ file located in _/Users/user/.unc-credentials/network-name/user-name/_
-        For example, _/Users/frovolod/.near-credentials/testnet/volodymyr.testnet/ed25519_8h7kFK4quSUJRkUwo3LLiK83sraEm2jnQTECuZhWu8HC.json_
+        For example, _/Users/frovolod/.unc-credentials/testnet/volodymyr.testnet/ed25519_8h7kFK4quSUJRkUwo3LLiK83sraEm2jnQTECuZhWu8HC.json_

         <details><summary><i>Demonstration of the command in interactive mode</i></summary>
         <a href="https://asciinema.org/a/30jHxm9lRevRG4K1h0GWlEciV?autoplay=1&t=1&speed=2">